h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 gbm_test_perf <- h2o.performance(gbm, test)
 ~~~

-Now you can print the RMSE and the MAE
+Now you can print the RMSE and the MAE:

 ~~~r
 # Print the test RMSE